nextcloud/documentation/admin_manual/operations/scaling_multiple_machines.rst

 :doc:`../configuration_files/external_storage/smb`).

-It is also worth mentioning that the appropriate exceptions where made in the firewall to allow the ownCloud traffic (for the purpose of testing we enable both encrypted SSL via port 443 and unencrypted via port 80).
+It is also worth mentioning that the appropriate exceptions where made in the firewall to allow the Nextcloud traffic (for the purpose of testing we enable both encrypted SSL via port 443 and unencrypted via port 80).

 The next step was to generate and import the needed SSL certificates following